How To Burn Fat Instead of Carbs: Quick Summary

 Personally, I don't have anything against keto.
 The truth is, it can be just as effective as any other diet.

-At the same time though, I've found that it can be next to impossible to maintain long-term.
-You have to be extremely disciplined to the ratios you consume, the foods you eat, and the supplements you take.
+At the same time, though, I've found that it can be next to impossible to maintain long-term.
+You have to be extremely disciplined with the ratios you consume, the foods you eat, and the supplements you take.

 Without carbohydrates, your body can miss out on a lot of the essential vitamins, minerals, and nutrients it needs to function at its best.
 For this reason, I typically recommend keto dieters supplement their essential nutrients and fiber.

 On top of that, there are only so many healthy fat sources you can have.
-A lot of fat I see people eat on keto are not necessarily the healthiest.
+A lot of fat I see people eat on keto is not necessarily the healthiest.

 At the end of the day, you won't lose any more body fat on keto than you will on any other diet.
 Yes, this is even though your body could be burning fat instead of glycogen.
 That's because weight loss comes down to the calories you consume vs the calories you burn.